dncoyote/software-engineering-guides/Notes/Core-Java.md

 - Each thread gets its own stack.
 - Operates LIFO (Last-In, First-Out).
 - Automatic cleanup when method exits.
-##### Method Area (a.k.a.
-Metaspace in Java 8+)
-- Stores class metadata (class names, methods, fields, bytecode).
-- Also stores static variables.
-- Since Java 8 → stored in native memory, not heap.
 ##### Program Counter (PC) Register
 - Small per-thread register holding the address of the current instruction.
 ##### Native Method Stack